stevenkukard/cv/skills.markdown

 ## Approach

-### Back end
-These days I deploy serverless processes that communicate with each other via HTTP endpoints.
+On the back end I deploy **serverless processes** that communicate with each other via HTTP endpoints.
 Soon, I hope to begin integrating AI/LLM workers into this architecture.

-### Front end
-I mainly use Python and R UI frameworks (Streamlit, Dash, Shiny) running in containers on the cloud.
+On the front end I mainly use Python and R **UI frameworks** (Streamlit, Dash, Shiny) running in containers on the cloud.

 ---
 ## Programming Languages
-### Python
-- Pandas
-- Numpy
-- Streamlit
-- Dash

-### R
-- Tidyverse
+- **Python**
-- Shiny
+- **R**

-### Other
 - SQL
 - Javascript
 - HTML